Remote invigilation: Certificate Level and ICAEW CFAB exams

 Do not move to the next step and run a system test if your computer does not meet the technical specifications.
-The system test cannot check that your machine meets the minimum technical specifications, it only checks that your internet bandwidth is sufficient, you have a working webcam and your device has audio and volume control.
+The system test cannot check that your machine meets the minimum technical specifications, it only checks that your internet bandwidth is sufficient at the point of running the test, that you have a working webcam and your device has audio and volume control.

 2. Run a system test